TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 Moreover, domino has 0 dependencies — it's basically written from the ground up!
 JSDOM has 21 dependencies.
 A lower number of dependencies reduces the attack surface of an application; and with increasing reports of [supply chain attacks](/posts/twelve-days-to-secure-your-systems/#software-components-and-the-supply-chain), it's good to limit such risks.

+{% alert "warning" %}
+Small update: In a funny twist of events, while I did end up choosing domino initially, I switched over to JSDOM later on.
+This is because I wanted to use the `prism-keep-markup` plugin to be able to apply `<mark>` highlighting inside code blocks.
+Under the hood, the plugin requires `document.createRange` which domino's API sadly does not provide.
+This is a temporary solution; which is to say, I was lazy and didn't want this roadblock to eat up too much time.
+I may or may not look towards handrolling/simulating `document.createRange` with a custom function.
+If you have an alternative, I would welcome it.
+{% endalert %}

 ## Final Remarks

 I'll be the first to admit — this is a rather crude hack with some loose ends.^[It would be better to pass codeblock attributes directly to Prism without the extra stringification and parsing.
 Guess I'll leave this as an exercise for the front-end engineers.]
 But it works!
 Not to mention, it looks nice with enough CSS!
 And to some that's all that matters.